hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

 Recommended:
   * Fortran compiler
   * LHAPDF  (including devel packages).
-If not available, use the `-DSHERPA_ENABLE_INSTALL_LHAPDF=ON`.
-Internet connection required.
+If not available, use the `-DSHERPA_ENABLE_INSTALL_LHAPDF=ON` cmake option to install LHAPDF on-the-fly during the Sherpa insatllation (internet connection required).
   * libzip  (including devel packages).
-If not available, use the `-DSHERPA_ENABLE_INSTALL_LIBZIP=ON`.
-Internet connection required.
+If not available, use the `-DSHERPA_ENABLE_INSTALL_LIBZIP=ON` cmake option to install libzip on-the-fly during the Sherpa insatllation (internet connection required).

 Compilation and installation proceed through the following commands if you use the distribution tarball:

 .. code-block:: shell-session

+   $ cd SHERPA-MC-<VERSION>/
-   $ cmake -S . -B MYDESIREDBUILDDIR [other configuration options descibed below]
+   $ cmake -S . -B <builddir> [+ optional configuration options described below]
-   $ cmake --build MYDESIREDBUILDDIR [other build options, e.g. -j 8]
+   $ cmake --build <builddir> [other build options, e.g. -j 8]
-   $ cmake --install MYDESIREDBUILDDIR
+   $ cmake --install <builddir>

+where `<builddir>` has to be replaced with the (temporary) directory in which intermediate files are stored during the build process.
+Normally you can simply use the current working directory, i.e. `.` for both.

 If not specified differently, the directory structure after installation is organized as follows